 The warmed air keeps the patient from becoming hypothermic, but it also disrupts the sterile environment of the surgery room.

 It causes contaminants on the floor to circulate the room, allowing them to land on prosthetic attachments and create PJI, or prosthetic joint infection.
 These infections require patients to have multiple orthopedic surgeries to correct—some cases result in amputation.
 The parent company of the manufacturer, 3M, does not agree with the scientific sources that claim a connection between infection and their product.
 That has not made them immune to legal accountability.

 Holding Companies Accountable for Over 30 Years

-If you are dealing with the consequences of prosthetic joint infection, BPB is prepared to handle your case.
+If you are dealing with the consequences of prosthetic joint infection caused by this defective product, BPB is prepared to handle your case.
 We have decades of experience handling complex injury claims, and we do not rest until every possible avenue for compensation is explored and utilized.
 When you work with our firm, you are never alone—we ensure that you have direct access to our attorneys at all times, no matter what.

 Contact our firm by calling (888) 367-7160 to schedule your free consultation.